Turkey Time: Liquid Brine vs. Dry Brine261

-- DIY Brining Spices: Check out Savory founder Mike Johnston’s article about building your own brining spice mixes based on different flavor profiles…spicy, citrus, tangy, herby, exotic.
+- DIY Brining Spice Ready Mix: Check out Savory founder Mike Johnston’s article about building your own brining spice mixes based on different flavor profiles…spicy, citrus, tangy, herby, exotic.

 - Salt Seasonings for Dry Brining: A salt-heavy seasoning with herbs and spices can make a delicious and easy dry brine.
 Our favorites in this category are Herbes de Provence Seasoning Salt or Cantanzaro Herbs Seasoning Salt.
 For the best distribution of salt and seasoning for coarse blends like these, give them a quick whiz in a spice grinder or crush them in a mortar & pestle.
 If you don’t have these spice tools, toss the seasoning salt in a plastic bag and crush with a rolling pin or meat pounder.
 This will help distribute the seasoning salt more evenly across the turkey.

 For more turkey talk and holiday meal ideas, visit our Ultimate Thanksgiving Meal Planner.